RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/installation/sd-card-copy.md

 12. Finally hit the eject icon beside the SD card and remove it from the computer.
 Now insert it into a Raspberry Pi, plug the network cable in along with keyboard and mouse and plug in the power.
 The Raspberry Pi should then boot successfully.
+Don't worry if you get an error complaining about the desktop environment, this is only a notice and not a problem.
+It only occurs with accounts that have logged directly onto the server.
     ![](../images/image36.jpeg)

-If the Raspberry Pi fails to boot, you may want to check the troubleshooting section
+If the Raspberry Pi fails to boot, check out the [Support section](../support.md).